 Private medical insurance is a way of making sure you and your family receive prompt access to the treatment you’re covered for; one less thing to worry about when you’re ill.

 In most cases, having health insurance means you’ll receive treatment in comfortable, private facilities.
 Most of the 250 quality-assessed hospitals in our directory offer en-suite rooms with TV and radio, which will be music to the ears of anyone who has spent time trying to rest and recover on a busy hospital ward.

 There are over 30 different companies offering Medical Aid cover and L Wood & Co Ltd will advise on which is the best to cover your needs.

-Medical Aid insurance caters for the individual, couple, families and Company schemes of all sizes and overseas Medical Aid is also available through some insurers.
+Medical Aid Insurance caters for the individual, couples and families, and company schemes of all sizes.
+Overseas Medical Aid is also available through some insurers.

-- No queues: although waiting times on the NHS have improved to a maximum of 18 weeks between referral and treatment, you won’t have to wait this long for private treatment.
+- No queues: although waiting times on the NHS have improved, with a maximum of 18 weeks between referral and treatment, you won’t have to wait this long for private treatment.

 - Peace of mind: if the worst happens, your treatment will be as quick as it can be.
 Many people are also concerned about the problem of MRSA in NHS hospitals.

 - Choice: you can choose your consultant and where you want to be treated, with the proviso that some policies restrict treatment to set lists of hospitals.

 - Private room: you don’t have to worry about being on a mixed-gender ward.
 Depending on your policy, you may have an en-suite bathroom.